 Since the financial industry is massive, it’s no surprise that there are different types of fintech apps in the market.

-Here are the most popular ones that people use daily:
+Here are the examples of ones that people use daily:

-1. Mobile Payment Apps are fintech apps used to make and accept payments.
+- Mobile Payment Apps.
 CashApp, PayPal, and Venmo are a few examples.
 Mobile payment apps are arguably the most common type of fintech apps and have features like currency conversion, virtual cards, transaction history, and analytics.

-3. Insurance Apps: Insurance apps help users create and access insurance plans such as automobile, health, home, life, pet, and others.
+- Insurance Apps: Insurance apps help users create and access insurance plans for automobiles, health, home, life, pets, and others.
 Some features include making payments, claim filing, and a Retirement Savings Account (RSA).
 GEICO Mobile, USAA SafePilot, and Esurance Mobile are some examples.

 How to Build a Fintech App?